-023. Bynder, Herbert, "Sociology in a Hospital: A Case Study in Frustration," in Sociology in Action, edited by Arthur B. Shostak, Homewood, Illinois: Dorsey Press, 1966, 61-70.
+Bynder, Herbert, "Sociology in a Hospital: A Case Study in Frustration," in Sociology in Action, edited by Arthur B. Shostak, pp. 61-70.
+Homewood, Illinois: Dorsey Press, 1966.

-The author, who was hired by the social service agency of a hospital to conduct both evaluative and pure research projects, documents the difficulties of working within a burcaucratic organization.
-From the beginning he encountered hostility from the social-work oriented staff, who believed that he should not be trusted to do research vital to the department's concerned until he had shown his committent to their values.
-The encoutation was that he would fill the role of an agency social worker.
+The author, who was hired by the social service agency of a hospital to conduct both evaluative and pure research projects, documents the difficulties of working within a bureaucratic organization.
+From the beginning he encountered hostility from the social-work oriented staff, who believed that he should not be trusted to do research vital to the department's concerns until he had shown his commitment to their values.
+The expectation was that he would fill the role of an agency social worker.
 Attempts were made to gain administrative control over the research process, to determine not only the general areas of inquiry, but also the specific topics, methodologies, and framework of the findings.
-The friction stemmed in part from the marginal position of the social agency in the hospital, and they felt need to justify their usefulness.
+The friction stemmed in part from the marginal position of the social agency in the hospital, and their felt need to justify their usefulness.
 Outside of the social service agency, clinical staff frustrated attempts to conduct meaningful research.
 Their treatment perspective and their greater importance in the hospital system allowed them to reject important proposals.
-Finally, the author found himself becoming overly committed to social action as compared to social scientific manufacture and the second second and the second
+Finally, the author found himself becoming overly committed to social action as compared to social scientific goals.

-024. Cain, Glen G. and Robinson G. Hollister, The Methodology of Evaluating Social Action Programs.
+Cain, Glen G. and Robinson G. Hollister, The Methodology of Evaluating Social Action Programs.
 Madison: The Institute for Research on Poverty, University of Wisconsin, n.d.
+(Unpublished)